-- · Kitchen extraction
+- Kitchen extraction

-- swimming pools
+- Swimming pools

-- · off-shore
+- Off-shore

-- · Ex-areas
+- Ex-areas

-- · drying of washed clothes.
+- Drying of washed clothes.

-- · Do not use the unit with partly finished duct systems.
+- Do not use the unit with partly finished duct systems.

-- Do not use the unit for ventilation of the building site until the unit is properly provided with quards.
+- Do not use the unit for ventilation of the building site until the unit is properly provided with guards.

-H.1 Air handling unit in operation
+I.1 Air handling unit in operation

-The pressure difference between interior and exterior of the unit must not exceed 2000 Pa for the Geniox Core 10 and up to 20 (including 20 ).
+The pressure difference between interior and exterior of the unit must not exceed 2000 Pa for the Geniox Core 10-20).